Does Brave Young Minds have openings for new individual therapy and/or parent coaching clients?

-Does Dr. Vivyan have openings for new clients?
+Does Brave Young Minds have openings for group therapy clients?

-If you are interested in enrolling in any of these groups or joining the waiting list for individual therapy, email [email protected] for more information.
+If you are interested in enrolling in any of these groups visit braveyoungminds.com/join to complete our new client form.

 How long do therapy sessions typically last?